 Below are some tips to help get to work:

-- Get involved with community service group.
+- Get involved with a community service group.
 This is a great way to build your network as well as hone your professional skills.

 - Join a professional/trade association.
 These organizations can provide training and education opportunities and most hold several networking functions every year.
 The dues are worth their weight in gold if you meet a person at an event who can help you find a new job.